Turkey, skin, from retail parts, from dark meat, cooked, roasted

 Compare Turkey, skin, from retail parts, from dark meat, cooked, roasted

-See how Turkey, skin, from retail parts, from dark meat, cooked, roasted compares to other foods:
+See how Turkey, skin, from retail parts, from dark meat, cooked, roasted compares to other foods in terms of nutrition:

-- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, meat and skin and giblets and neck, raw
+- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, wing, meat only, cooked, fried

-- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, meat and skin and giblets and neck, cooked, fried, batter
+- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, wing, meat only, cooked, roasted

-- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, meat and skin and giblets and neck, cooked, fried, flour
+- Turkey, skin, from retail parts, from dark meat, cooked, roasted vs Chicken, broilers or fryers, wing, meat only, cooked, stewed

 More in Poultry Products